Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

 \subsubsection{Model Accuracy: Comparison Between CFD and PINNs Predictions}

 To assess both the interpolation and extrapolation capabilities of the proposed PINNs framework, the model predictions were compared against high-fidelity CFD solutions at multiple Reynolds numbers.
 The Reynolds number range used for model training, $50 \le \mathrm{Re} \le 300$, is defined as the \emph{interpolation region}, while Reynolds numbers outside this interval are treated as the \emph{extrapolation region}.
-This distinction allows for a systematic evaluation of the model’s ability to generalize within and beyond the training domain.
+This distinction enables a systematic evaluation of the model’s ability to generalize within and beyond the trained Reynolds-number space.

-Table~\ref{tab:mse_r2_results} summarizes the MSE and $R^2$ values for the velocity components $(u, v)$ and pressure $p$ across the tested Reynolds numbers, covering both interpolation and extrapolation regimes.
-Within the interpolation region ($50 \le \mathrm{Re} \le 300$), the PINNs exhibit excellent performance, characterized by low MSE values on the order of $10^{-4}$ to $10^{-3}$ for the velocity components and consistently high $R^2$ values exceeding 0.95 in most cases.
-These results demonstrate strong agreement between the PINNs predictions and the CFD reference solutions.
+Table~\ref{tab:mse_r2_resultsP} summarizes the MSE and $R^2$ values for the velocity components $(u,v)$ and pressure field $p$ across both interpolation and extrapolation regimes.
+Within the interpolation region ($50 \le \mathrm{Re} \le 300$), the PINNs framework demonstrates good predictive capability, with relatively low MSE values and consistently high $R^2$ values for the velocity fields.
+The strongest agreement is observed at lower and moderate Reynolds numbers, where viscous diffusion remains sufficiently dominant and the governing equations are comparatively easier for PINNs to optimize.

+As the Reynolds number increases, a gradual deterioration in predictive accuracy is observed, particularly beyond $Re \approx 200$.
+This behavior is associated with the increasingly convection-dominated nature of the flow, where sharper velocity gradients, stronger nonlinear transport, and thin shear layers emerge.
+Under such conditions, standard data-free PINNs experience increasing optimization difficulties due to spectral bias and loss imbalance between convective and diffusive terms.
+Consequently, both the MSE values increase and the corresponding $R^2$ values decrease progressively with Reynolds number, even within the interpolation regime.

-The pressure field exhibits comparatively higher MSE values, which is expected since pressure in incompressible flows is defined up to an arbitrary constant and typically exhibits weaker spatial variation than velocity.
-After applying mean correction, the PINNs are still able to capture the pressure distribution accurately, as reflected by $R^2$ values generally above 0.9 within the interpolation range.
+The pressure field exhibits comparatively larger MSE values, which is expected since pressure in incompressible flows is defined only up to an arbitrary constant and generally exhibits weaker spatial variations than velocity.
+Nevertheless, after mean correction, the PINNs framework is still able to recover the overall pressure distribution reasonably well within the trained Reynolds-number range.